UPDATE 2-Cricket-Test Series New Zealand v Australia scoreboard

-Feb 20 (Infostrada Sports) - Scoreboard at lunch on the second day in the second and final Test between New Zealand and Australia on Sunday in Christchurch, New Zealand
+Feb 23 (Infostrada Sports) - Scoreboard at lunch on the fifth and final day in the second and final Test between New Zealand and Australia on Wednesday in Christchurch, New Zealand

 New Zealand 1st innings 370 (B. McCullum 145, C. Anderson 72, B. Watling 58)